 Monostable Multivibrator Circuits

-The article explains different types of 555 timer IC monostable circuits, which are designed to generate single output pulse of a specific duration when triggered.
+In this article I have explained different types of 555 timer IC monostable circuits, which are designed to generate single output pulse of a specific duration when triggered.
 The 555 timer IC is a versatile and widely used integrated circuit that can be used to create a variety of timing and oscillator circuits, including monostable circuits.

-The article discusses three types of 555 timer IC monostable circuits: standard monostable circuit, triggered monostable circuit, and retriggerable monostable circuit.
+In this article I have explained three types of 555 timer IC monostable circuits: standard monostable circuit, triggered monostable circuit, and retriggerable monostable circuit.

 The standard monostable circuit is the most basic type of monostable circuit and produces a single output pulse of a fixed duration when triggered.